dennisfarmer/deep-music-visualizer/README.md

 conda env create -f environment.yml
 ```

-If you are on linux, you may also need to run:
+If you are on Linux, you may also need to run:

 ```zsh
 apt-get update